-Oracle VM Server for x86 is a free Type1 virtualization platform that uses open source Xen hypervisor technology.
-It is an enterprise-class hypervisor includes an integrated Web-based management console.
+Oracle VM Server for x86 is a free Type1 virtualization platform that uses open-source Xen hypervisor technology.
+It is an enterprise-class hypervisor that includes an integrated Web-based management console.
 One can download it from the official website page Oracle Software Delivery Cloud.
-Since being a commercial featured product, one needs to create an account on Oracle website then only he can get the ISO file of this bare metal hypervisor.
+Since being a commercial featured product, one needs to create an account on the Oracle website then only he can get the ISO file of this bare-metal hypervisor.

 Linux KVM( Kernal Based VirtualMachine) is another Type -1 hypervisor that is a base for different Linux hypervisor distros.
-Furthermore, it can convert different operating system such as Redhat, OpenSuse, Centos and Ubuntu into a full virtualization platform.KVM is acquired by the RedHat and supports all most all Linux, BSD, Solaris and Windows operating systems as a guest.
+Furthermore, it can convert different operating systems such as Redhat, OpenSuse, Centos, and Ubuntu into a full virtualization platform.KVM is acquired by the RedHat and supports all most all Linux, BSD, Solaris, and Windows operating systems as a guest.
 The administrator can control and manage the KVM installed virtual server either by command line or via a Graphical user interface (GU) provided by VirtManager.
 It supports x86 hardware containing virtualization extensions (Intel VT or AMD-V).
-By default, it is a command line tool.
+By default, it is a command-line tool.

 Proxmox- Open-Source Virtualization Platform

-Proxmox VE is open source Linux hypervisor distro that closely integrated with KVM (Kernal Based VirtualMachine) to provide enterprise-class virtualization.
-It is not Type-1 virtualization like XenServer or VMware ESXi means it neither supports PAV (Para virtualization) nor HAV (Hardware assisted Virtualization).
-Instead, it is a Debian GNU/Linux distribution comes with Redhat kernel supports full virtualization and LXC containers (OpenVZ) to support container-based virtualization (kind of OSV).
 The Proxmox Open-Source Virtualization Platform has a monolithic system that provides three major functionalities of computing, network, and storage in a single package.
-It offers both command line and graphical user interface to control, deploy, destroy, monitor and manage containers and virtual machines.
+It offers both command line and graphical user interface to control, deploy, destroy, monitor, and manage containers and virtual machines.
 Scalable and easy to use option for data centers, one must try it once.

-It is another enterprise approach hypervisor with a bit different approach because it is an open source container-based virtualization platform for Linux.
-If you want to create your own Virtual Private server then try out the OpenVz.
-However, if you already dwelling upon Proxmox then the OpenVZ already there.
+It is another enterprise approach hypervisor with a bit different approach because it is an open-source container-based virtualization platform for Linux.
+If you want to create your own Virtual Private server then try out the OpenVZ.

-So, what exactly it is, the OpenVZ is a free and open source offered by Virtuozzo and comes with an ability to create multiple virtual machines in an isolated Linux container.
+So, what exactly is it, the OpenVZ is a free and open-source offered by Virtuozzo, now.
+It comes with an ability to create multiple virtual machines in an isolated Linux container.
 This means the admin can treat each container as a standalone server.
 All the containers can reboot independently on a single physical server just like we do in VES and VPS environments provided by different cloud hosting companies.
 OpenVZ is also a Linux hypervisor distro available for bare metal installation.
 OpenVZ provides a web interface.